armin-pfaeffle/yii-usercounter/README.md

 ## Documentation

-UserCounter does not use cookies or sessions to detect visits.
+UserCounter does not use any cookies or sessions to detect visits.
 It only consideres the IP address of the user, with all its pitfalls ‒ this component is meant to be a simple component.
 The IP address is stored as md5 hash, so privacy is considered.

 ### Options

+- #### `tableUsers`
-* `tableUsers`: name of table, in which visitor information, IP address and last access timestamp, is stored.
+    Name of table, in which visitor information, IP address and last access timestamp, is stored.

+    Default: `pcounter_users`

+- #### `tableSave`
-* `tableSave`: name of table in which component statistics are stored.
+    Name of table in which component statistics are stored.

+    Default: `pcounter_save`

+- #### `autoInstallTables`
-* `autoInstallTables`: if `true`and tables does not exist, tables are installed to database on component initialization.
+    If `true`and tables does not exist, tables are installed to database on component initialization.

+    Default: `true`

+- #### `onlineTime`
-* `onlineTime`: defines the time in minutes, how long a user is considered *online* without any further action.
+    Defines the time in minutes, how long a user is considered *online* without any further action.

+    Default: `10`

 ## Changelog

 [Changelog at GitHub](https://github.com/armin-pfaeffle/yii-usercounter/tree/master/CHANGELOG.md)

 ## yiiframework.com